alexsykes8/raytracer/README.md

 #### HDR Backgrounds

 The raytracer can read in HDR background images in `.hdr` format.
 These images are sampled when a ray does not intersect with any objects in the scene, providing realistic lighting and reflections from the environment.
 The implementation uses a simple spherical mapping technique to map the 2D HDR image onto a virtual sphere surrounding the scene.
+WHATARE THE TWO TYPES OF HDR AND WHICH CAN THIS USE

 <table style="width: 100%; border: none;">